Renatuscape/Nyarlathopet/README.md

 Load Horror objects
 * Create loader class for Horrors.json
 * Create repository for horrors that can be called to retrieve them by stat or ID
+    * Ensure only copies are handed out from the repository, to prevent edits to base blueprint

 Map locations JSON
 * Create .json data